 The loss of mental functions constitutes a profound tragedy for the individual and those who love him or her.
 It also creates a serious legal problem.
 The condition negates a fundamental assumption of law: that an adult person possesses the ability to decide on matters concerning property or person for their benefit.
 This assumed capacity for rational decision-making is the foundation that supports the concepts of independence and autonomy of the adult person.

-When this mental capacity is lost, incapacitated individuals would operate in a legal limbo — without the ability to decide for themselves, but having nobody authorized to decide for them.
-In such a situation, the law has two mechanisms for empowering someone to act in behalf of the incapacitated individual.
+When this mental capacity is lost, incapacitated individuals operate in a legal limbo — without the ability to decide for themselves, but having nobody authorized to decide for them.
+In such a situation, the law has two mechanisms for empowering someone else to act in behalf of the incapacitated individual; appointing an attorney-in-fact or a guardian.

 Substitute decision makers

-First, the concerned individual, before losing mental functions, appoints a substitute decision maker — or an attorney-in-fact — through a legal document known as a durable power of attorney.
-This is a private solution, which if properly executed will be recognized by the laws in all states.
-The durable power of attorney should specify the powers to be delegated to the attorney-in-fact (also called the agent).
+Before losing mental functions, the concerned individual appoints a substitute decision maker — or an attorney-in-fact — through a legal document known as a durable power of attorney.
+The substitute decision maker will have the authority to make decisions on finances and property management, as well as personal care decisions including health care, food, housing, and safety.
+This is a private solution which, if properly executed, will be recognized by the laws in all states.
+The durable power of attorney should specify which powers of decision are to be delegated to the attorney-in-fact (also called the agent), if there is a question or concern about granting full authority for all decisions.

 Appointment of a guardian

-First, there must be a petition for guardianship filed with the court.
+For a guardian to be appointed, there must first be a petition for guardianship filed with the court.
 In the ensuing guardianship proceedings, there must be presented proof of the proposed ward’s loss of mental capacity, such as a specific diagnosis.
 But a mere diagnosis that a person is demented is not sufficient basis to declare him/her incapacitated.
 The definition of an “incapacitated person” as specified in the Uniform Probate Code must be satisfied.

 Under current practice, the courts prefer to impose guardianship only if there is compelling evidence that an individual cannot take personal charge of his/her care requirements.
 The mere fact that an individual is aged, retarded, or even mentally ill may not necessarily mean he/she needs to be declared legally incompetent.